JoGorska/hotel-booking/README.md

         - putting date in the past returns error
         - putting end date earlier than starts date returns error after the period of booking is validated
     * room
-        - putting letters instead of number returns error invalid literal for int() with base 10 ???
+        - putting letters instead of number returns error invalid literal for int() with base 10 ??? clear this and add to bugs???
+        - putting symbols instead of the number returns same error ??? deal with this????
+        - program returns validation error when two digit number is entered instead of one digit